BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The above approach would serve very well for the memory management performed by the CS.
 The solver pack (SP), on the other hand, would need the actual type definitions in order to make use of the OOP capabilities.
-The SP would need to define the types based on many aspects of the software design: structure, behaviour, construction, etc.
+The SP would also need to define a class hierarchy for the types.
-Hence, it would create the class hierarchies as well.
 A prototype for the Panel type of the SP would be:

 ```
-class Panel(SC):
+class SP_Panel:
   def __init__(t, _EO_side_stiffener_1, _EO_side_stiffener_2):
     self.t = t
     self._EO_side_stiffener_1 = _EO_side_stiffener_1